canyongbs/aidingapp/docs/features/portal-assistant-service-requests.md

 - `filled_form_fields` contains structured label/value pairs with special handling:
     - Signature fields: `[Signature provided]` instead of base64 data
     - Checkbox fields: `Yes`/`No` instead of boolean
-    - All field values limited to 255 characters (truncated with `...`)
+    - Field values limited to 255 characters (truncated with `...`)
-    - Title limited to 255 characters
-    - Description provided in full (not truncated)
+    - Title and description provided in full (not truncated)
 - AI receives this structured data to understand what information has already been collected
 - Provides natural-language `next_instruction` guiding the AI on what to do next